Q-Agency/bitrise-step-change--aab-name/README.md

 # Change .AAB name

-This step will change .AAB name to x_vx.x.x_bxbXX
+This step will change build filename to x_vx.x.x_bxbXX

 ## How to use this Step